meumobi/infomobi/README.md

 Should save selected language on App, and load it when launch.

 For unit testing we've tried implementation based on [example providing from ngx-translate repo](https://github.com/ngx-translate/example/blob/master/src/app/app.component.spec.ts), but it was not successful.
+An extensive [thread](https://github.com/ngx-translate/core/issues/636) about unit testing take place on github repo of the project.

 ## Handle dates and time with ngx-moment